arend-lang/site/src/tutorial/PartI/synndef.md

 all functions to terminate and all recursive functions to be defined by _structural recursion_.
 And this also applies to Arend.

 For example, consider the division function {%ard%}div{%endard%} for natural numbers.
-An obvious, but not correct, definition may look like this:
+An obvious but not correct definition may look like this:

 {%arend%}